PreAfford: Universal Affordance-Based Pre-Grasping for Diverse Objects and Environments

-\paragraph*{Real-world Results} \cref{table:Realresult} presents the results of our real-world experiments.
-We select 10 categories of objects, perform 4 tests on each object in each scene, (\emph{i.e.}, 20 experiments per scene).
-Our proposed framework, \method, highly improved the grasping success likelihood on those hard-to-grasp objects in diverse categories, demonstrating high deloyability in the real world.
+\Cref{table:real_result} shows the outcomes from our real-world experiments.
+We tested ten object categories, conducting four trials per object in each scene, resulting in 20 experiments per scene.
+Our framework, \method, significantly enhanced the grasping success likelihood for hard-to-grasp objects across diverse categories, demonstrating its high deployability in real-world scenarios.